Bylaws of the Board of Trustees

 Section 5 Student Trustees:

 Two of the Trustees shall be current students of the University, and their selection and terms shall be in accordance with Ohio Revised Code §3350.10(B).
 The Student Members shall have no voting power on the Board.
 Student Members shall not be considered as Members of the Board in determining whether a quorum is present.
-Student Members shall not be entitled to attend Executive Sessions of the Board.
-The Student Members of the Board shall be appointed by the Governor, with the advice and consent of the Senate, from a group of five candidates selected pursuant to a procedure adopted by the University’s Student Government and approved by the University’s Board of Trustees.
+Student Members shall not be entitled to attend Executive Sessions of the Board, but may be invited to participate as directed by the Board Chair.
+The Student Members of the Board shall be appointed by the Governor, with the advice and consent of the Senate, from a group of no more than five candidates selected pursuant to a procedure adopted by the University’s Student Government and approved by the University’s Board of Trustees.
 The initial term of office of one of the Student Members shall commence ninety days after September 22, 2008 and shall expire on June 30, 2009, and the initial term of office of the other Student Members shall commence ninety days after September 22, 2008 and shall expire on June 30, 2010.
 Thereafter, terms of office of Student Members shall be for two years, each term ending on the same day of the same month of the year as the term it succeeds.
 In the event that a Student Member cannot fulfill a two year term, a replacement shall be selected to fill the unexpired term in the same manner used to make the original selection.

 Section 6 Compensation of Trustees: